Dear Friends and Colleagues,

 The SPPS Alumni Association honored the graduating class of 2017 with a cocktail reception at the Pearl Street Grill and Brewery on Friday, May 19.

 The UB School of Pharmacy and Pharmaceutical Sciences 2017 Reunion Weekend will take place Friday, Oct.
 6, and Saturday, Oct.
-7. Activities currently planned include alumni panels, continuing education program, tours of Kapoor Hall and Buffalo, dinner at the Buffalo Marriott HarborCenter, tours of UB's impact on downtown Buffalo, and UB Bulls football and tailgate party.
+7. Activities currently planned include alumni panels, continuing education program, tours of our building and Buffalo, dinner at the Buffalo Marriott HarborCenter, tours of UB's impact on downtown Buffalo, and UB Bulls football and tailgate party.

 The classes of 1952, 1957, 1962, 1967, 1972, 1977, 1982, 1987, 1992, 1997, 2002, 2007 and 2012 will be celebrated.